Collared crescentchest

 The collared crescentchest (Melanopareia torquata) is a species of suboscine passerine bird in the family Melanopareiidae.
 It is found in Bolivia, Brazil, and Paraguay.

 Taxonomy

 The collared crescentchest was formally described in 1831 by the German naturalist Prince Maximilian of Wied-Neuwied under the binomial name Synallaxis torquatus.
 The specific epithet is Latin meaning "collared".
 Wied-Neuwied specified the locality as the "Campo Geral" of inner Brasil.
-This is the grassland on the border between the Brasilian states of Bahia and Minas Gerais.
+This is the grassland on the border between the Brazilian states of Bahia and Minas Gerais.
 The collared crescentchest is now one of four crescentchests placed in the genus Melanopareia that was introduced in 1853 by the German naturalist Ludwig Reichenbach.